NLP Frequently Asked Questions

 The importance of Hypnosis use in NLP is two-fold.
 First, the mind stores all its memories, emotions, and data about self and the world in its unconscious mind.
 The way we reach this part of the mind effectively is via trance.
 You learn how to get into rapport and assist others to relax in order to open the communication to this part of the mind conversationally.
 This is taught with integrity and is not mind control.
 Anyone who communicates with anyone else in the world already puts people into trance, we teach how to do it to help you and understand others.
 Secondly, wording your words in a particular order can give a powerful message.
 This is done in TV. radio and media advertising.
 Most sales and marketing companies use these types of hypnotic language phrases and tools.
 It is a great way to help people see another side of a situation.
 Storytelling is a great example of this type of hypnotic trance.

 Over the years a lot of research has been done.
-One great web site to check out is: www.nlp.de/cgi.bin/research and Anchor Point Magazine has been publishing articles for over 10 years with a diverse supply of commentary from great NLP’ers from around the world.
+Have a look at the NLP Research and Recognition team, they are doing various studies regarding trauma with war vetrans using a specific NLP technique called the VK Dissociation Process – www.nlprandr.com .
+Another great web site to check out is: www.nlp.de/cgi.bin/research and Anchor Point Magazine has been publishing articles for over 10 years with a diverse supply of commentary from great NLP’ers from around the world.